Red Level Three ends for Lawrence County - The Tribune

 Health department says number of COVID-19 cases has dropped significantly

-Conditions surrounding the COVID-19 pandemic have improved in Lawrence County, resulting in its alert level being dropped in the latest updates from the Ohio Department of Health.
+Conditions surrounding the COVID-19 pandemic have improved in Lawrence County, resulting in its alert level being lowered in the latest updates from the Ohio Department of Health.

 “Great news, Lawrence County!” a post on the Lawrence County Health Department Facebook page read on Thursday.
 “On Oct.
 8, 2020, we received notice that our county was considered “red” under the Public Health Advisory System.
 Today, after more than five months under that category, we have finally moved back to orange.”